Neo Financial Review: High-Interest Savings and Credit Card Rewards with a Twist

 There are no fees to apply for a mortgage through Neo, as they are compensated by the various lenders who acquire business from Neo customers.
 In addition to applying for a new mortgage, Neo can help you shop for a mortgage rate when your existing mortgage is coming up for renewal.
 They also handle mortgage refinances.

 If you run into problems or have questions of a general nature, Neo’s support team is only a phone call away.
 You can speak to a representative seven days per week, between 8 AM and 8 PM Mountain Standard Time.
 Their toll-free number is 1(855) 636-2265.
 If your question isn’t urgent, you can also email the support team at [email protected].

 Neo Financial Pros and Cons

-- No monthly fees with Neo Savings
+- No monthly or annual fees with Neo MoneyTM

-- The highest standard savings rate in the market (1.3%)
+- High standard savings rate (2.25%)1

 - Unlimited transactions

-- Payroll direct deposit
+- Available direct deposit

-- Free Interac e-Transfers
+- Free Interac®e-Transfers